-Interface With JNIOR
+Interface With The JNIOR

-The JNIOR has a strong list of methods that allow you to monitor, control and configure the unit.
+The JNIOR has a strong list of methods that allow you to monitor, control, and configure the unit.

 JNIOR Web Server